TBubba/Ruti/README.md

 **WORK IN PROGRESS!**

 Ruti is still in development.
-I won't call it production ready, but the test coverage is close to 100% and I've been using it in production for months ().
+I won't call it production ready, but the test coverage is close to 100% and I've been using it in production for months.
 Everything is subject to change, so pay close attention when updating (even between semver patches)!

 ---